tanaypatel01032005/Big-Data-Engg/README.md

 * Clean and standardize raw library data
 * Handle duplicate and inconsistent ISBN values
-* Enrich missing book descriptions using external data sources
+* Enrich missing book descriptions using multiple external sources
 * Merge enriched data into a single canonical dataset
 * Store structured data in a relational database
 * Provide REST API access to the enriched dataset